thriveweb/deking-new/content/services/single-service4.md

   client relationships.
-15 years down the track, bursting with experience and a new larger factory and office at Ormeau, our team includes 3 passionate design consultants, licensed trade professionals, our apprentice and Shelley our awesome, “only too happy to help“, client service co-ordinator.
+15 years down the track, bursting with experience and a new larger factory and office at Ormeau, our team includes 3 passionate design consultants, licensed trade professionals, our apprentice and Shelley our awesome, “only too happy to help“, client service co-ordinator
 welcomeButton:
   label: '?'
   link: '?'